Avon Dassett, St John the Baptist, Warwickshire

 Owing to problems with the tower, caused by the fact that the church tower was "allegedly moving slowly down the hill", the bells were not available for ringing for many years.
 They are a complete ring by Blews and were installed at a cost of £220.
 Those who have rang on the bells did comment that tower movement made them surprisingly difficult to ring at times.
 All retain their canons and none have been turned.
 The installation itself remained in a fairly good condition given the lack of attention that it has not had for a good number of years.

 Surveys completed in January 2002 by a steeplejack and structural engineer recommended against the ringing of the bells unless the tower is repaired.
 This repair work was completed during 2008 and some of the bells were swing chimed shortly afterwards.
 The bells have recently had some work done to improve their condition and they are now ringable on a restricted basis and no longer ground floor.
 However, they are not available for general ringing at the present time.
-There is a bit of tower movement as you might be able to tell from the video at the bottom of the page!
+There is a bit of tower movement and the bells do need some careful handling.

 Details Of The Bells

 |1||William Blews, Birmingham||1869||3½cwt||25.50"||1479.0Hz||(F#-1c)|

 |3||William Blews, Birmingham||1869||4½cwt||28.75"||1210.0Hz||(D#-49c)|

 |5||William Blews, Birmingham||1869||7cwt||33.50"||989.5Hz||(B+3c)|